the-pudding/data/queues/README.md

 Two queue properties are relevant here: the service rate refers to how quickly each person gets through the line (in other words, it's connected to the system’s capacity), and the arrival rate is how quickly new people are arriving - this represents demand.

 Queues at the airport fluctuate in length over the course of the day, and disappear completely when the balance between capacity and demand rate becomes more favorable-for example, due to a slowdown in flight arrivals or the addition of more immigration officers.
 Airports can take proactive measures to prevent these queues from getting too long by controlling arrival rate, service rate, or both.
-For example, an airport may limit the number of international flights that can arrive in a given hour, and tools such as pre-approval programs like Global entry can help reduce the time required to serve some customers.
+For example, an airport may limit the number of international flights that can arrive in a given hour, and tools such as pre-approval programs like Global Entry can help reduce the time required to serve some customers.

 Just as service capacity can be increased through staffing levels, it can be decreased for some or all customers.
-For example, when some staff are dedicated to serving customers from a different group, those groups are facing different service rates, as in the case of priority queues or quotas.
-At the airport, this could be queues for foreign versus domestic passengers.
-In the immigration context shared in the video, these quotas are nationality - based.
+For example, when dedicated staff are assigned to serve customers from particular groups, those groups experience different service rates, as in the case of priority queues or quotas.
+At the airport, one example could be queues for foreign versus domestic passengers.
+In the longer-term immigration context shared in the video, quotas are often nationality - based.

 Once the wait time becomes effectively infinite, customers have no choice but to opt out of service.
-A consistent inability of a system to process customers faster than they arrive is therefore a more serious problem.
+Any system's consistent inability to process customers faster than they arrive is therefore a serious problem.

 More on:

 - Green card allocation by nationality ([link](https://www.uscis.gov/green-card/green-card-processes-and-procedures/visa-availability-and-priority-dates))
-- Sample visa bulletin (with priority dates) for May 2024 ([link](https://travel.state.gov/content/travel/en/legal/visa-law0/visa-bulletin/2024/visa-bulletin-for-may-2024.html))
+- Sample visa bulletin (with priority dates) for October 2024 ([link](https://travel.state.gov/content/travel/en/legal/visa-law0/visa-bulletin/2025/visa-bulletin-for-october-2024.html))
-- Wait time for Indian GC candidates ([link](https://www.boundless.com/blog/indians-face-134-year-wait-employment-based-green-card/))
+- Wait time for Indian green card candidates (September 2023, Boundless Immigration) ([link](https://www.boundless.com/blog/indians-face-134-year-wait-employment-based-green-card/))
-- Airport border delays at major US airports ([link](https://www.wsj.com/articles/SB10001424052702304743704577382250767742434))
+- Airport border delays at major US airports (May 2012, WSJ) ([link](https://www.wsj.com/articles/SB10001424052702304743704577382250767742434))

 ## References
 ***